hyperledger/firefly-fir/text/0016-token-contracts.md

 In short, the current token connectors in the FireFly ecosystem cannot handle all variants of token contracts that are likely to be encountered in real world projects.
-In addition, adding support for new variants of mint/burn/transfers is currently too difficult.
-Therefore, this proposal aims to provide an easier way to support additional variants of token methods.
+In addition, adding support for new variants of mint/burn/transfer is currently too difficult.
+Therefore, this proposal aims to provide an easier way to support additional variants of common token methods.

 In long...